 It should be noted that these municipalities must also make council meetings public as soon as possible.
 Municipalities must also allow any person to submit written questions to council members before a meeting convenes.

-Therefore, during council meetings or public meetings, the elected official must keep his or her medical mask on when these conditions are not met.
-The official may remove it when seated and when a distance of two metres is maintained with any other person.
-The mask must be put back on when moving about.
 It should be noted that a face covering, also known as a craft mask, can refer to a face covering made by a company or a face covering made at home.
 An interventional mask (procedure mask) refers to a medical mask that is attached with elastic bands behind the ears.

 For more information on wearing a mask or face covering, please refer to the section on wearing a mask or face covering in public settings in the context of the COVID-19 pandemic